Undergraduate Catalog 2020-2021

 Belmont University is a student-centered Christian community providing an academically challenging education that empowers men and women of diverse backgrounds to engage and transform the world with disciplined intelligence, compassion, courage and faith.

-A comprehensive university grounded in liberal arts, Belmont enrolls over 7,700 students.
+A comprehensive university grounded in liberal arts, Belmont enrolls over 8,300 students.
 It is the second largest private college or university in Tennessee and enjoys a reputation for academic excellence.
-In addition to undergraduate degrees in approximately 90 major areas of study, the university offers master’s degrees in accountancy, business administration, education, English, music, nursing, occupational therapy and sport administration, and a doctoral degrees in physical therapy, occupational therapy, nursing, law and pharmacy.
-For more information regarding graduate studies, see The Belmont University Graduate Bulletin.
+In addition to undergraduate degrees in over 100 major areas of study, the university offers master’s degrees in accountancy, audio engineering, business administration, education, English, music, mental health counseling, nursing, occupational therapy and sport administration, and a doctoral degrees in physical therapy, occupational therapy, nursing, law and pharmacy.
+For more information regarding graduate studies, see The Belmont University Graduate Catalog.

 The beautiful Nashville campus reflects a long, rich history that dates back to the 19th century, when the grounds were known as Adelicia Acklen’s Belle Monte estate.
 The antebellum mansion remains and is flanked by university buildings that were erected a century apart.
 On the way to a class that prepares them for the 21st century, students enjoy Victorian gardens, statuary and gazebos that serve as reminders of a treasured past.